-We recommend the Berghaus Women’s Paclite 2.0 Gore-Tex Waterproof Shell Jacket which uses Berghaus’s own waterproof technology.
+We recommend the Berghaus Women’s Hillwalker 2.0 Gore-Tex Interactive Waterproof Shell Jacket which uses Berghaus’s own waterproof technology.

 It won’t be as waterproof as the hardshell so we’d suggest it’s only for lighter showers, but with its fitted style you’ll look great as you sashay by.

 Waterproofing your jacket will considerably extend its lifespan.
 If rain stays in droplets and rolls off the surface of the fabric it’s still holding it’s integrity, but if water starts to be absorbed you need to re-waterproof your jacket by treating it with a wash such as Nikwax Tech Wash.

 (Check the specific details of your jacket as some need washing and tumble drying to regain their former glory.)

 So as they say, life isn’t about waiting for the storm to pass, it’s about learning to dance in the rain.
 Just wear a good rain coat!

 The Bristol & Bath Nordic Walking Team

 You can find our favourite Nordic walking poles here, plus if you’re looking for our advice on other walking kit here’s our recommendations on the best:

 walking socks (socks are an important but forgotten factor!).